Carlosrincong/AWS-Solutions-Architect-Associate/Elastic Load Balancing/README.md

 - High availability: the load balancer's targets are deployed across multiple Availability Zones.
 - Scalability: scales to meet the demand of the incoming traffic.
 - This is a regional service
+- For secure connections use AWS Certificate Manager to manage certificates.
+With certificate you are able to establish SSL or TLS connections
+- SNI: Used to manage multiple certificates to connect with multiple domains in differents target groups, all behind the same Load balancer.
+SNI match the request to a domain with the correct Certificate, encrypt the traffic and send it to the correct target group.

 ### Health checks
 HC to route traffic to only healthy EC2 instances.
 HC works at the Target group level.